Mottie/tablesorter/README.md

 * Core:
   * Fixed an issue where ajax loaded data would cause a javascript error because of improper ignoring of data.
   * Ajax loaded data will now be parsed and cached - so stuff like the grouping widget will work properly.

-#### <a name="v2.16.0">Version 2.16.0</a> (4/23/2014)

-* Docs
-  * Add notice to readme about upgrading to v2.16.
-  * Add question section to readme about where to ask questions, including the new IRC channel.
-  * Update jQuery UI accordion code to reapply widgets to tables within the section, when open.

-* Build widget
-  * Now works with HTML in the data
-  * Add zebra widget to demos.

-* Core
-  * Check more than the first tbody when detecting parsers.
-Fixes [issue #589](https://github.com/Mottie/tablesorter/issues/589).
-  * Apply widgets on table initialization after a short delay.

-* Filter widget:
-  * Fix search already filtered rows
-  * Fix `filteredRows` count &amp; cleanup.
-  * SetFilters now behaves more like a triggered search.
-Fixes [issue #588](https://github.com/Mottie/tablesorter/issues/588).
-  * Filterformatter - Fix both datepicker scripts to work properly with non-U.S. formats.
-Fixes [issue #587](https://github.com/Mottie/tablesorter/issues/587).

-* Pager: Now stays on the same page after updating.
-Fixes [issue #590](https://github.com/Mottie/tablesorter/issues/590).
-* Testing: Add some preliminary tests for the filter widget.